 - Develop and connect with your intuition; let it guide you to discover the best spiritual path for you

-- Keep a journal to place your thoughts and spiritual ideas; you can also include them into your grimoire
+- Keep a journal to place your thoughts and spiritual ideas; you can also include them in your grimoire

 - Create an altar or sacred space to help you connect with your spirituality and connect with your path